CompTIA PenTest+ Study Guide - Mike Chapple - E-Book

 Published by John Wiley & Sons, Inc., Hoboken, New Jersey.

-Limit of Liability/Disclaimer of Warranty: The publisher and the author make no representations or warranties with respect to the accuracy or completeness of the contents of this work and specifically disclaim all warranties, including without limitation warranties of fitness for a particular purpose.
-No warranty may be created or extended by sales or promotional materials.
-The advice and strategies contained herein may not be suitable for every situation.
-This work is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional services.
-If professional assistance is required, the services of a competent professional person should be sought.
-Neither the publisher nor the author shall be liable for damages arising herefrom.
-The fact that an organization or Website is referred to in this work as a citation and/or a potential source of further information does not mean that the author or the publisher endorses the information the organization or Website may provide or recommendations it may make.
-Further, readers should be aware the Internet Websites listed in this work may have changed or disappeared between when this work was written and when it is read.
+Limit of Liability/Disclaimer of Warranty: While the publisher and authors have used their best efforts in preparing this book, they make no representations or warranties with respect to the accuracy or completeness of the contents of this book and specifically disclaim any implied warranties of merchantability or fitness for a particular purpose.
+No warranty may be created or extended by sales representatives or written sales materials.
+The advice and strategies contained herein may not be suitable for your situation.
+You should consult with a professional where appropriate.
+Further, readers should be aware that websites listed in this work may have changed or disappeared between when this work was written and when it is read.
+Neither the publisher nor authors shall be liable for any loss of profit or any other commercial damages, including but not limited to special, incidental, consequential, or other damages.

 Cover design: Wiley